Mljet

 The beauty of the island attracts many naturalists, but also curious travelers attracted by untouched nature.
 The typically Mediterranean vegetation covers 70% of its surface, making it the most wooded island in the Adriatic.
 There are no less than five types of forest where mongooses, wild boars, mouflons, fallow deer live in total freedom.

-Considered one of the most beautiful in Croatia, Mljet is usually the island of choice for travelers.
+Considered one of the most beautiful in Croatia, Mljet is generally the favorite island of travellers.
 Far from the tourist hustle and bustle, “the green island”, a paradise of tranquility and natural setting, lives up to its nickname.
-But it’s the permanent shades of green AND blue that really stand out.
-Wherever we are.
-A pure ophthalmic delight that varies with the day and the walks.
+Although…

 At the other end of this long island, the landscape is very different with a few sandy beaches (a fairly rare occurrence in Croatia), in particular the pleasant beach of Blace with its air of the end of the world.